Virtual Heritage Fair Process

 No, it can be about anything relating to Canada.
 Students are encouraged to choose a topic that they enjoy and want to learn more about.
 (Teachers do have the option to assign specific topics.)

-Teachers can choose to assign specific topics if that works best for them or their class.
+Teachers can choose to assign specific topics if that works best for them or their class, and depending on how it fits into the curriculum.
 For example, sometimes teachers have had their whole class study local treaties, explorers, famous Saskatchewan people, or their students' family histories.

 Living Heritage is about the past, present, and future.
 It does not matter how old something is for it to be considered heritage.